fplusf/code-field-monorepo/README.md

 run `npm install` to install all the dependencies.

-> Tech stack: NX,Typeorm, Postgres, Angular, React, Docker, Docker-compose and more.
+> Tech stack: NX, Nesjs, Typeorm, Postgres, Angular, React, Docker, Docker-compose and more.

 ## Development server